Chasing Kareem: Tracking LeBron James' pursuit of NBA record

 Abdul-Jabbar points: 38,387.

-James’ latest game: He scored 23 points Friday in the Los Angeles Lakers’ 122-121 win over Memphis.
+James’ latest game: He scored 37 points Sunday in the Los Angeles Lakers’ 121-112 win over Portland.

-Potential record-breaker: At his current rate of 29.6 points per game, with 261 points needed to pass Abdul-Jabbar, it would take James nine more games to become the NBA’s scoring leader.
+Potential record-breaker: At his current rate of 29.8 points per game, with 224 points needed to pass Abdul-Jabbar, it would take James eight more games to become the NBA’s scoring leader.
 Assuming he does not miss any games, that makes the potential record-breaking game Feb.
 7 at home against Oklahoma City.

 AP NBA: https://apnews.com/hub/NBA and https://twitter.com/AP_Sports